Survival at Masters as Rahm stays close and Woods makes cut

 Jon Rahm did remarkably well to stay close.
 Tiger Woods managed to survive, tying the Masters record by making the cut for the 23rd consecutive time.

-Cameron Young summed it for some three dozen players who were forced to handle the rain, the cold and a course that played longer than it ever has.
+Cameron Young summed it for some 36 players who were forced to handle the rain, the cold and a course that played longer than it ever has.

 “It's basically impossible,” Young said.
 “I really don't know what you're supposed to do.”